pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/guides/eks.md

 By default, the EKS cluster is deployed in your region's default VPC.
 Network isolation and specific private subnet requirements are possible by editing the networking settings.

-When creating an Amazon EKS cluster, specify the Amazon VPC subnets for your cluster.
+When creating an Amazon EKS cluster, you can specify the Amazon VPC subnets for your cluster.
 These must be in at least two availability zones.
 We recommend a network architecture that uses private subnets for the worker nodes and public subnets for Kubernetes.
 The public subnet allows you to create internet-facing load balancers.
 When you create your cluster, specify all subnets that will host resources for your cluster (including workers and load balancers).
-This is the default behavior when using the default VPC.
+This network architecture is the default behavior for `eks.Cluster` objects.

 Create a new VPC with public and private subnets for your EKS cluster: